Sid-xLelouch/Neural-Network-Based-Chatbot/README.md

 We welcome contributions from the community.
 If you have suggestions, bug reports, or want to contribute enhancements, please check our contribution guidelines in the CONTRIBUTING.md file.

 License
-This project is licensed under the  License, allowing for both personal and commercial use.
+This project is licensed under the GNU General Public License v3.0, allowing for both personal and commercial use.

 Acknowledgments
 Special thanks to the open-source community and contributors who have played a role in the development and improvement of this chatbot.